Oslandia/deeposlandia/README.md

   model).
 + `-n`: neural network name.
 Default to `None` (aims at identifying trained model).
 + `-p`: path to datasets, on the file system.
 Default to `./data`.

+## Flask application

+A Flask Web application may be launched locally through `deeposlandia/run_webapp.py`.
+By default, it is launched on `0.0.0.0/7897`.

+Some symbolic links are needed to make the application work:
++ `deeposlandia/static/sample_images` must contain the sample images, depicted on application homepage as well as in demonstration web pages (before new images are generated).
++ `deeposlandia/static/shapes` refers to the server-side repository that contains shapes images and their labels.
++ `deeposlandia/static/mapillary_agg` refers to the server-side repository that contains Mapillary images and their aggregated labels, *i.e.* 13 labels that summarize the content of the 65 native Mapillary labels.
++ `deeposlandia/static/predicted_images` links to a temporary repository (for instance, `/tmp/deeposlandia/predicted/`) that contains images generated during the app session as well as their corresponding predicted labelled version.

 # License